microsoft/Tools-for-Health-Data-Anonymization/README.md

 - [required] **cases** An object defines key-value pairs to define case condition and replacement value using FHIRPath predicate expression. _key_ represents case condition and _value_ represents target value.

 - [optional] **otherValues** Define the operation for values mismatch all cases.
 The value could be "redact" or "keep".
 The default value is "redact".

+Since the output of FHIR expression is flexible, users should provide expressions with valid output value to avoid unexcepted errors.
 ## Current limitations
 1. We support FHIR data in R4 and STU 3, JSON format.
 Support for XML is planned.
 2. De-identification of fields within Extensions is not supported.